 At Burnham Oral Surgery, we realize that having a dental extraction can be an anxiety-producing proposition for most people.
-We want you to rest assured that Thornton oral surgeons Dr. Michael Burnham and Dr. Anne Stearns, along with their team will do everything they can to ensure your comfort.
+We want you to rest assured that Thornton oral surgeons Dr. Michael Burnham along with his team will do everything they can to ensure your comfort.

 The extraction procedure can be performed under either conscious or intravenous sedation, meaning you will remember little or nothing about this pain-free experience.
 Because our office is equipped with state-of-the-art dental technology, the procedure—and the healing process—will be as comfortable as possible.